godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 Instead, you can start by imagining the elements players will see in your game and structure your code around them.

-For example, you could break down a simple shooter game like so:
+For example, you could break down a shooter game like so:

 .. image:: img/instancing_diagram_shooter.png